tobyhodges/fair-research-software/episodes/06-code-readability.md

 in other parts of the code, without having to read the full function to understand what needs to be provided and what will be returned.

+Python docstrings are defined by enclosing the text with 3 double quotes (`"""`).
+This text is also indented to the same level as the code defined beneath it, which is 4 whitespaces by convention.

 ### Example of a single-line docstring

 ``` python